Amani Toomer: 2008 season and career overview

 The 2008 season was Toomer's last in the NFL.
 He appeared in all 16 regular season games, 12 as a starter, and caught 48 passes for 580 yards and four touchdowns.
 He concluded his NFL career having appeared in 190 games, 142 as a starter, with 668 receptions for 9,497 yards (14.2 yards per catch), and 54 touchdown receptions.
 He holds Giants' record for most career receiving yards, receptions, receiving touchdowns, and most consecutive games with at least one reception (94).
 In 2010, Toomer was included in the initial group selected for induction into the New York Giants Ring of Honor.

-Giants Franchise Records
+Giants franchise records

 As of 2017's NFL off-season, Amani Toomer held at least 16 Giants franchise records, including: